zouharvi/uds-rug-student/README.md

 - P0: no colour palette
 - P1: colour palette chosen by the user
 - P2: colour palette chosen randomly
-- P3: word colours chosen randomly

-Vilém thinks the last group is needed to contrast the following phenomenon:
-If a word is for a longer time in e.g. bright red colour, I can associate this with the answer (similar to my *star* example).
-In order to rule out that this phenomenon is positively influencing the results (and not the palette), we would need the fourth group of people.

 ### Adaptivity